curi/fi/docs/_posts/2020-09-02-analysing-lw-replies-for-social-dynamics.md

 He's also communicating that he *knows more than Goldratt*, that he's pointing something out that Goldratt got wrong.
 Which begs the questions: "why does he recommend it? are there not better things to recommend?"

+(Note: ET pointed out Dagon might think Goldratt agrees with him about the limits of the chain metaphor)

 He's expecting curi to respond with more detail or something and on the whole it's a low-effort response (both LoLE and actually LE).
 The conversation is now about his idea.

 (This reframing to talk about your own ideas feels like it's going to be pretty common).